linker3000/GALBinaryTo7Seg/README.md

 # GALBinaryTo7Seg
 **8 bit binary displayed as hex on two 7 segment displays (a bus monitor)**

-There's a few chips still available (CMOS/HCT 4511, 74x47/48 and 74247), that will decode 4 bits and show 0-9 (BCD = Binary Coded Decimal) on a 7-segment LED display, but ones that show 0-F (hexadecimal) are very rare.
+There's a few chips still available (CMOS/HCT 4511, 74x47/48 and 74247) that will decode 4 bits and show 0-9 (BCD = Binary Coded Decimal) on a 7-segment LED display, but ones that support 0-F (hexadecimal) are very rare.
 This circuit and CUPL code uses a GAL16V8 programmable logic device (PLD) to drive two COMMON ANODE 7 segment displays so that they display the hex representation of the 8-bit input in real time (no clocking-in or latching); this is ideal for monitoring 8-bit buses on microprocessor and microcontroller circuits.
 The GAL logic cells effectively act as a fast look-up table running at the nS level - unlike a microcontroller, which would respond at the uSec-mSec level.
 There's a full circuit schematic and further instructions below.

+To drive two 7-segment displays from the GAL, pin 9 is defined as an input and fed with a 100Hz (approx) square wave (see below) to determine which 4 of the 8 input bits should be sampled.
+This signal, together with its inverted copy on pin 12 also turns on/off the PNP transistors connected to the power pins on the LED displays so that only one is on at any time.
+This arrangement allows the GAL to work with two 7-segment displays.

 Although the GAL is officially a 5V part, the test circuit seemed to run OK on 3.3V.
 (That was without the additional, optional latch).
 YMMV.